Fmstrat/plex-ssl/README.md

 ```
 ~# cat <certificate>.pem >> /usr/lib/plexmediaserver/Resources/cacert.pem
 ```
-** -=-=- DO WE NEED THIS??? -=-=- **
-- Add the self signed certificate, returned at the end of the configuration script, to [the trusted certificates for your PMS server's OS](http://kb.kerio.com/product/kerio-connect/server-configuration/ssl-certificates/adding-trusted-root-certificates-to-the-server-1605.html), and any browser that doesn't use the OS's trusted certificates list.
-To do this, you'll probably want to paste the certificate into a "fakeplaxtv.cer" file.
+**NOTE:** If you wish to access https://plex.tv from the machine that PMS is installed on, you must add the self signed certificate, returned at the end of the configuration script, to [the trusted certificates for your PMS server's OS](http://kb.kerio.com/product/kerio-connect/server-configuration/ssl-certificates/adding-trusted-root-certificates-to-the-server-1605.html), and any browser that doesn't use the OS's trusted certificates list.
+To do this, you'll probably want to paste the certificate into a "fakeplextv.cer" file.
+Failure to do this will result in SSL errors in the browser due to running through the nginx proxy.
+If you do NOT wish to access https://plex.tv in browsers or commands on the PMS system, this step is not necessary.

 Set up Plex
 --------------